Gluten Free Scalloped Potatoes

 March 03, 2014

-Categories: Comfort Food, Dinner, Side Dishes, Vegetables, Potatoes, Easy/Beginner Cooking, Kid Pleaser, Birthday, Easter, Entertaining, Fall/Autumn, Father's Day, Mother's Day, New Years, Potluck, Summer, Sunday Dinner, Thanksgiving, Valentine's Day, Winter, Weeknight Meals, Oven Bake, Stove Top, Gluten-Free, No Eggs, Make it from scratch, Spring more
+Categories: Side Dishes, Potatoes, Birthday, Easter, Fathers Day, Mothers Day, New Years Potluck, Sunday Dinner, Thanksgiving, Valentine's Day, Oven Bake, Gluten-Free, No Eggs, more

 "These are great tasting, creamy scalloped potatoes I really enjoy.
 I sometimes use oregano instead of the parsley for a change.
 These can also be made dairy free by using coconut milk and vegetarian cheese shreds.
 Do not use anything other than the sweet rice flour for your roux or your sauce will not thicken properly."